 The easiest option is either to rent a car or hire a private driver.
 In M’Hamid, jump to 4×4 and drive to the desert camp (around 1,5 hours of the road).
 The driver can usually arrange by your desert camp for an additional price.
 You can also book a private tour to the M’hamid desert and don’t worry about any details (contact me).

 From Marrakech, you can take the direct CTM bus to M’hamid (listed by the CTM as “Lamhamid Ghozlane”).
 The bus leaves Marrakech at 11.15 a.m. and arrives at M’Hamid at 9.15 p.m.
 Price is 165 DH (around 16 euros).
 Then, stay a night in the M’Hamid hotel.

 You can also fly from Casablanca to Zagora via Ouarzazate (with Royal Air Maroc).
-I found some return tickets for only 75 euro.
-Flight duration is 2.45 hour with a quick layover in Ouarzazate.
+I found some return tickets for only 75 euros.
+The flight duration is 2.45 hours with a quick layover in Ouarzazate.

 Then, cross the hamada

-If you come to M’hamid in a rented car; contact me, and I will organise an excellent local guide with 4×4 who can show you the desert.
+If you come to M’hamid in a rented car; contact me, and I will organise an excellent local guide with a 4×4 who can show you the desert.
 The M’hamid desert camps are often more expensive than the Merzouga ones because of the additional 4×4 drive cost.

 You can always choose to stay in a hotel in M’hamid town and only make the day trip to the desert.
 The off-road from M’hamid town to the desert is a lifetime experience.
-On the way, you will spot hundreds of wild camels, and goats will pass temporary homes of Nomad families, can stop at the small oasis for a tea.
+On the way, you will spot hundreds of wild camels, and goats will pass temporary homes of Nomad families, and can stop at the small oasis for a tea.